Snickerdoodle Truffles featured image

 Do truffles need to be refrigerated?

 Truffles should be kept in the fridge until you serve them.
-I personally think they taste best when cold.
+I think they taste best when cold.
 However, they can be left at room temperature.
 According to the FDA, cream cheese can be left out at room temperature for up to 2 hours.

-Snickerdoodle Truffles in a box
+Snickerdoodle Truffles inside a holiday gift box.

 Other Easy Homemade Candy Recipes

-5 from 1 vote
+5 from 4 votes

 Snickerdoodle Truffles